ctrl-plus-w/alcuin-scraper/README.md

 ## Installation

 To install all the dependencies, you can run the following command :  `python3 -m pip install -r requirements.txt`.
 You also need to setup the credentials with an `.env` file.
 You just have to copy and rename the `.env.example` to `.env` and replace the values inside quotes with your username and password used on the Alcuin platform.
+You also need to provide a Github Token with repositories access and the name of the repository to store the `.ics` files.

 ## Run the project